-We intend to continue to leverage our diverse base of production and marketing assets to expand our share of the renewable fuels and ethanol co-product markets.
-We also intend to continue to evaluate and invest in plant improvement initiatives using innovative technologies that generate meaningful near-term returns by enhancing plant efficiencies, reduce our carbon score and increase our profitability.
-We are also focused on further strengthening our balance sheet and liquidity while maintaining strong cash flows.
+We plan to continue to leverage our diverse base of production and marketing assets to expand our share of the renewable fuels, ethanol, specialty alcohol and co-product markets.
+We also intend to continue to evaluate and invest in plant improvement initiatives using innovative technologies that generate meaningful near-term returns by increasing operating efficiencies, improving plant reliability, enhancing yields, improving our carbon scores and reducing our operating costs.
+In addition, we are focused on further strengthening our balance sheet and liquidity.